 Meet Tasha W. Hunter

-Tasha W. Hunter, Uptown’s Business District Manager, manages operations to rehabilitate properties, maintains our clean and safe programs, supports local businesses, and partners with North Long Beach residents on community projects.
+Tasha W. Hunter, Uptown’s Executive Director, manages operations to rehabilitate properties, maintains our clean and safe programs, supports local businesses, and partners with North Long Beach residents on community projects.

 Hunter, an Uptown resident, has experience managing complex projects and teams in on-going projects, large-scale event planning on projects like the 2015 Uptown Beach Streets and Leimert Park Artwalk, film and television production, project negotiation, marketing, and budgeting.
 She comes from previous roles working with Long Beach City College, Long Beach Unified School District, Long Beach Community Action Partnership, Light & Life West, and has additional skills in community outreach and youth mentorship.